 Our nominating and governance committee consists of Messrs.
 Napier (Chair) and Dennerline and Ms. White.
-Mr. Swad served on our nominating and governance committee until Ms. White joined the board of directors in January 2019.
+Mr. Swad served on our nominating and governance committee until he resigned as a director in July 2019 to be our Chief Financial Officer.
 Each of Messrs.
-Napier and Dennerline and Ms. White, as well as Mr. Swad during his service on the nominating and governance committee, satisfy the independence requirements of Rule 5605(a) (2) of the NASDAQ Stock Market listing rules.
-Our nominating and governance committee met once during our 2018 fiscal year.
+Napier and Dennerline and Ms. White, as well as Mr. Swad during his service on the nominating and governance committee, satisfy the independence requirements of Rule 5605(a)(2) of the NASDAQ Stock Market listing rules.
+Our nominating and governance committee met once during our 2019 fiscal year.
 It is responsible for, among other things:

-- identifying and screening candidates for the board, and recommending nominees for election as directors; - establishing procedures to exercise oversight of the evaluation of the board and management, including an annual self-assessment by all directors of the board and its standing committees; - developing and recommending to the board a set of corporate governance guidelines, as well as reviewing these guidelines and recommending any changes to the board; - reviewing the structure of the board's committees and recommending to the board for its approval directors to serve as members of each committee, and where appropriate, making recommendations regarding the removal of any member of any committee; - developing and reviewing our code of conduct, evaluating management's communication of the importance of our code of conduct, and monitoring compliance with our code of conduct; - reviewing and assessing the adequacy of the formal written charter on an annual basis; and - generally advising the board on corporate governance and related matters.
+- identifying and screening candidates for the board, and recommending nominees for election as directors; - establishing procedures to exercise oversight of the evaluation of the board and management, including an annual self-assessment by all directors of the board and its standing committees; - developing and recommending to the board a set of corporate governance guidelines, as well as reviewing these guidelines and recommending any changes to the board; - reviewing the structure of the board's committees and recommending to the board for its approval directors to serve as members of each committee, and where appropriate, making recommendations regarding the removal of any member of any committee; - developing and reviewing our code of conduct, evaluating management's communication of the importance of our code of conduct, and monitoring compliance with our code of conduct; - · reviewing and assessing the adequacy of the formal written charter on an annual basis; and - generally advising the board on corporate governance and related matters.